Featured Comment:

 How to Store

 Your homemade potato salad should stay tasty for around three days, tucked away in the fridge.
-To keep it fresh, store it in a lidded container or cover it with plastic wrap.
-With summer’s heat and humidity, it’s best to eat it up sooner rather than later, as these conditions can speed up spoilage.
-Avoid storing at room temperature in any conditions.
+Store it in a lidded container or cover it with plastic wrap to keep it fresh.

 I hope you enjoy this Japanese Potato Salad recipe!
 If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
 It’s also helpful to share any adjustments you made to the recipe with our other readers.
 Thank you!